School of Civil and Environmental Engineering, and Construction Management

 Dissertation

 Candidates must demonstrate their ability to conduct independent research by completing an original dissertation.
 The Dissertation Committee guides, critiques, and finally approves the candidate’s dissertation.
-The format of the dissertation must follow the doctoral degree regulations of the Graduate School as documented in this catalog.
+The format of the dissertation must follow the doctoral degree regulations of the Graduate School as documented under the Completing the Degree section of the UTSA Graduate Catalog.

 Final Oral Dissertation Defense